Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Representation theory of

 \end{Lem}

 In the following, we will use the notation

 where by convention $T_c^{+,(0)} = T_c^{-,(0)} = 1$.

-\begin{Prop} Every basic $U_q(\mfsl(2,\R)_t)$-module is $\wSL(2,\R)$-admissible, with one-dimensional $iB_t$-eigen-spaces.
-Conversely, every \emph{irreducible} $\wSL(2,\R)$-admissible $U_q(\mfsl(2,\R)_t)$-module is basic. \end{Prop} \begin{proof} If $V$ is an irreducible $\wSL(2,\R)$-admissible module, Schur's lemma gives that the central element $\Omega_t$ must act by a scalar.
+\begin{Prop} Every basic $U_q(\mfsl(2,\R)_t)$-module is $\wSL(2,\R)$-admissible, and has one-dimensional $iB_t$-eigen-spaces.
+Conversely, every \emph{irreducible} $\wSL(2,\R)$-admissi\-ble $U_q(\mfsl(2,\R)_t)$-module is basic. \end{Prop} \begin{proof} If $V$ is an irreducible $\wSL(2,\R)$-admissible module, Schur's lemma gives that the central element $\Omega_t$ must act by a scalar.
 As any eigenvector of $iB_t$ is then cyclic by the irreducibility condition, one direction is shown.

 Conversely, if $V$ is a $\lambda$-basic module and $v$ is a cyclic eigenvector of $iB_t$ at eigenvalue $[c]$, we claim that the $T_{c}^{\pm,(n)}v$ span $V$.
 Indeed, let $W$ be the span of these elements.
 It is sufficient to show that $W$ is an $U_q(\mfsl(2,\R)_t)$-submodule.
 But put $w = T_{c}^{+,(n)}v$.
 Then clearly $T_{c+2n}^+w \in W$.
 As $v$ is an $A_c$-eigenvector by Lemma \ref{LemEigvA}, we deduce by induction from Lemma \ref{LemCommRelATT} that $A_{c+2n}w\in W$ and $T_{c+2n}^-w \in W$.
 This implies that $\{X_tw,Z_tw,Z_tw\} \subseteq W$.
 A similar result holds for the $T_c^{-,(n)}v$.
 As $T_{c}^{\pm,(n)}v$ is an eigenvector of $iB_t$ at eigenvalue $[c\pm 2n]$ when non-zero by Proposition \ref{PropActAc}, we are done. \end{proof}